top of page

 Ornipholidotos jacksoni (male, upper and underside)

-A large Afrotropical genus comprising 72 species with six being recorded at Semuliki.
-The three species recorded but missing from the Semuliki checklist are L. flavicans, L. decipiens and L. batesana.
+Genus Liptena.
+A large genus comprising 72 species with six being recorded at Semuliki.
+The three newly recorded species but missing from the Semuliki species list (Forbes, 2018) are Liptena flavicans, L. decipiens and L. batesana.
 This compares with the 18 species described from Uganda and the 21 species recorded from the Ituri Forest and DRC Semliki Valley.
 Associated with forest in good condition, this is another under-sampled Lycaenidae genus at Semuliki that requires a concerted effort to identify the total diversity of species found in the park.

 Liptena xanthostola.jpeg